datto/dattobd/INSTALL.md

 # dattobd INSTALL

 ## From Repositories
 We recommend that you install the kernel module from Datto's repositories.
-Datto provides repos for x86-64 editions of RHEL/CentOS, Fedora, openSUSE, and Ubuntu LTS.
+Datto provides repos for x86-64 editions of RHEL/CentOS, Fedora, openSUSE, Debian, and Ubuntu LTS.

 ### RHEL/CentOS
 The repository install package `datto-el-rpm-release` is available for EL5+.